-Domain: Range: Subproperty: Quantification: E83 Type Creation E1 CRM Entity E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity many to many (0,n:0,n) Scope note: This property identifies one or more items that were used as evidence to declare a new E55 Type.
+Domain: E83 Type Creation Range: E1 CRM Entity

+Subproperty: E7 Activity.
+P15 was influenced by (influenced): E1 CRM Entity

+Scope note: This property identifies one or more items that were used as evidence to declare a new E55 the Type, such as "holotype" or "original element".

+Type.

 The examination of these items is often the only objective way to understand the precise characteristics of a new Type.
 Such items should be deposited in a museum or similar institution for that reason.
-The taxonomic role renders the specific relationship of each item to the Type, such as "holotype" or "original element".
-Examples: the taxon creation of the plant species 'Serratula glauca Linné, 1753.'
-(E83) was based on Object BM000576251 of the Clayton Herbarium (E20) in the taxonomic role original element (E55) Properties: P136.1 in the taxonomic role: E55 Type
+The taxonomic role renders the specific relationship of each item to element (E55)

+• the taxon creation of the plant species 'Serratula glauca Linné, 1753.'
+(E83) was based on Object BM000576251 of the Clayton Herbarium (E20) in the taxonomic role original

-P137 is exemplified by (exemplifies)
+P137 exemplifies (is exemplified by)

+Domain: E1 CRM Entity Range: E55 Type
-Domain: Range: Quantification: E55 Type E1 CRM Entity many to many (0,n:0,n) Scope note: This property allows an item to be declared as an example of an E55 Type or taxon.
-The taxonomic role renders the specific relationship of this example to the Type, such as

-"prototypical", "archetypical" "lectotype", etc. The taxonomic role "lectotype" is not associated with the Type Creation (E83) itself, but selected in a later phase.
+Subproperty: E1 CRM Entity.
+P2 has type (is type of): E55 Type differentiation of taxonomic roles.
+The taxonomic role renders the specific relationship of this example to the Type, such as "prototypical", "archetypical", "lectotype", etc. The taxonomic role "lectotype" is not associated with the Type Creation (E83) itself, but selected in a later phase.